Consult our guide to managing homeowners insurance during these uncertain times.

 If you have experienced financial difficulties due to COVID-19, you are not alone.
 With job losses numbering well into the millions, many Americans are facing much uncertainty about the future.
 However, state governments and the insurance industry are responding, with many attempting to give relief to those affected.

 The National Association of Insurance Commissioners (NAIC) has reported recommendations for states to have a consistent plan of action on how they respond during this crisis.
-Each state is handling things differently, but most are allowing for leniency in payment deadlines.
-California, for instance, has imposed a 60-day grace period on paying insurance premiums, allowing consumers a little breathing room as they navigate this uncertain economic situation.
-During this time, your policy cannot be canceled due to non-payment.
-Many insurance companies have also taken measures to provide relief to struggling customers.
-As an example, Liberty Mutual is extending payment deadlines and waiving fees.
+Each state is handling things differently, but most were allowing for leniency in payment deadlines, though it's unclear if they will be extended widely.
+California, for instance, imposed a 60-day grace period on paying insurance premiums back in the spring, allowing consumers a little breathing room as they navigate this uncertain economic situation.
+During this time, policies could not be canceled due to non-payment.
+A number of insurance companies also took measures to provide relief to struggling customers, including Liberty Mutual who extended payment deadlines and waived fees.

 It’s not likely that your homeowners insurance needs will change greatly during this period.
 However, many are seeking ways to save money due to financial instability.
 Below are a few suggestions for saving money on homeowners insurance during the coronavirus pandemic.